ajiyamoiz/ORB_SLAM3_Ubuntu20.04/README.md

 We have tested the library in **Ubuntu 16.04** and **18.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

 ## C++11 or C++0x Compiler
-We use the new thread and chrono functionalities of C++11.
+We used the new thread and chrono functionalities of C++11.

 ## Pangolin
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.